 3. Forwards: High Yield Investments

 With a solid defence and reliable midfield, if you have a surplus of cash and wish to grow it, you can put your money in investments with high returns and high risks.
 Such investments include real estate, stocks, currencies or sector funds.
-For those of you who actively keeps an eye on the stock market, you should have a super-sub forward (think Ole Gunnar Solskjaer) – an opportunity fund.
+For those of you who actively keeps an eye on the stock market, you should have a super-sub forward – an opportunity fund.
 Every crisis comes with an opportunity.
-Whenever there is a global stock market crash, we are presented with an opportunity to buy stocks at very low prices, as if it is the Great Singapore Sale.
+Whenever there is a global stock market recession, we are presented with an opportunity to buy stocks at very low prices, like it were the Great Singapore Sale.
 If you had bought DBS shares in early 2009 when the price was $7 per share, you can sell them off at $16 per share now and earn a huge profit.

 Here’s to your financial success by managing your money just like a football team, or for the matter, any other team sports which requires a defence, midfield and forwards.